colinrozzi/fs-mcp-server/README.md

 - `context_lines`: Number of context lines to include (default: 0)
 - `timeout_secs`: Maximum time to spend searching (default: 30s)

+#### list_allowed_dirs

+Lists all directories that the server has been configured to allow access to.

+Parameters:
+- None

 ## Client Integration

 To use this server with an MCP client: